saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 - The corpse is from a goblin, sucked dry by the leeches and seems quite recent, he has a **Falchion** and some **Rope**.
 - The walls are covered in illustrations, they are in a medieval style with the figures varying in size a lot:
   - **West**: A boy in poverty, begging in the streets, an old man with a staff and carrying books offers help.
 Some people in green clothes ignore him.
-  - **North**: A teenager performing magic, the old man was pointing to some books, he looks worried.
+  - **North**: A man performing magic, with the same color as the boy.
+The old man is pointing at the stars, he looks worried.
-  - **East**: A man on top of a hill killing an old man with a knife, down from the hill villagers look at him terrified, bowing.
-A few villagers refuse to bow, demons are killing those.
+  - **East**: A village.
+Lots of villagers crying in the middle skeletons rising coming from their graves and coming from the edges.
+An old man, using the same colors as the boy is hypnotizing some skeletons, that are fighting for him.
   - **South**: An old man, on a throne.
 Skeletons in green clothes carry his throne.
 There is a tower in the back with big door painted on it, there is a villager crying on the tower window. > *The door is a secret passage and will open to room 7*

 If the players don't pay too much attention to the door illustration you can mention a scraping noise coming from the south.